AliNisarAhmed/my-notes/Data Intensive Applications/7 - Transactions.md

 Each row in a table has a `created_by` field, containing the ID of the transaction that inserted this row into the table.
 Moreover, each row has a `deleted_by` field, which is initially empty.
 If a transaction deletes a row, the row isn’t actually deleted from the database, but it is marked for deletion by setting the `deleted_by` field to the ID of the transaction that requested the deletion.
 At some later time, when it is certain that no transaction can any longer access the deleted data, a garbage collection process in the database removes any rows marked for deletion and frees their space.

 An update is internally translated into a delete and a create.
 For example, in [Figure 7-7] transaction 13 deducts $100 from account 2, changing the balance from $500 to $400.
 The `accounts` table now actually contains two rows for account 2: a row with a balance of $500 which was marked as deleted by transaction 13, and a row with a balance of $400 which was created by transaction 13.

+### Visibility rules for consistent snapshot

+When a transaction reads from the database, transaction IDs are used to decide which objects it can see and which are invisible, using the following rules:

+1. At the start of each transaction, the database makes a list of all the other transactions that are in progress (not yet committed or aborted) at that time.
+Any writes that those transactions have made are ignored, even if the transactions subsequently commit.
+2. Any writes made by aborted transactions are ignored.
+3. Any writes made by transactions with a later transaction ID (i.e., which started after the current transaction started) are ignored, regardless of whether those transactions have committed.
+4. All other writes are visible to the application’s queries.

+In Figure 7-7, when transaction 12 reads from account 2, it sees a balance of $500 because the deletion of the $500 balance was made by transaction 13 (according to rule 3, transaction 12 cannot see a deletion made by transaction 13), and the creation of the $400 balance is not yet visible (by the same rule).

 An object is visible if both of the following conditions are true:
 * At the time when the reader’s transaction started, the transaction that created the object had already committed.